docker/docs/get-started/part2.md

 You'll see Docker step through each instruction in your Dockerfile, building up your image as it goes.
 If successful, the build process should end with a message `Successfully tagged bulletinboard:1.0`.

-> **Windows Users:** you may receive a message titled 'SECURITY WARNING' at this step, noting the read, write, and execute permissions being set for files added to your image.
+> **Windows users:** you may receive a message titled 'SECURITY WARNING' at this step, noting the read, write, and execute permissions being set for files added to your image.
 We aren't handling any sensitive information in this example, so feel free to disregard the warning in this example.

 ## Run your image as a container